Hugh Bonneville & Elizabeth McGovern on leaving Downton AbbeyWith the final season of Downton Abbey over, The Red Bulletin met Lord and Lady Grantham

 EMcG: I will always remember the early morning walks from the trailer to the front door of the house.
 The sun was just coming up as it was very very early, and there was a certain kind of stillness in the air.
 We would all walk up to start the day; that was always a really special moment for me.

-HB: I think I enjoyed a lot of moments when were together as an ensemble: be it the announcement of the First World War at the end of the first season, or the end of the First World War, when we were all together in the ball.
+HB: I think I enjoyed a lot of moments when were together as a proper ensemble: be it the announcement of the First World War at the end of the first season, or the end of the First World War, when we were all together in the ball.
 It is those group-shared moments that I really enjoyed.
 But they are also a pain in the neck for the make-up and costumes department, because they have to get 20 actors through the chair.
 And it is a pain for the director because he has to work out how to shoot 20 people.

 There is a line, everybody is saying: “You can’t stop history in its tracks!”
 The last couple of seasons has seen a lot of social changes.
 Is the house in danger?